Android: How To Get Water Out Of Phone’s Headphone Jack [Solved]

 That said, you can use the headphone plug to fix an android phone stuck in headphone mode.
-However, to be on the safe side, I recommend using a plug from a pair of broken headphones or earbuds.
+However, to be on the safe side, I recommend using a plug from a pair of broken headphones or earbuds (so don’t throw your broken headphones since there are a number of things you can do with broken headphones).
 Plugging the headphone in and out a couple of times might actually signal the phone to come out of headphone mode.

 Restart the Phone

 Android software tends to be buggier than Apple’s standard OS (iOS), especially since it is an open-sourced operating system that Google tries its best to cater to almost every other smartphone manufacturer besides Apple.

 A phone stuck in headphone mode is quite common in android phones.
 However, this issue can go away once you hold the power button, bring up the power menu and restart the phone.

 Perform a Soft Reset

 If the headphone icon is still visible and the phone is stuck in headphone mode, you can try performing a soft reset to revert the phone’s settings back to default.
 This might help resolve bugs in the firmware or third-party apps which also cause headphones to pause music.

 Here’s how you can perform a soft reset on your Android phone:

 Select “Reset All Settings”